autonity/docs.autonity.org/concepts/architecture/index.md

 ### ASM Supply Control Contract
-The contract implementing the Auton supply control element of the Auton Stability Mechanism.
+The contract implementing the Auton supply control element of the Auton Stabilization Mechanism.
 The contract controls the supply of Auton on an Autonity network by minting and burning invoked by the ASM Stabilization Contract.

 The contract provides primitives for managing the available supply of Auton in an Autonity network.
 The contract stores the [protocol parameter](/reference/protocol/) setting the network's available Auton supply.
 Per the Autonity Protocol Contract, ACU protocol parameters are initialised at network [genesis](/reference/genesis/).